murali-munna/Getting-and-Cleaning-Data---Course-Project/README.md

 5. Combines the data to form a complete dataset.

-6. Extract th freatures which includes only the mean and standard deviation features.
+6. Extract th features which includes only the mean and standard deviation features.

 7. Converts the activity names into factors and uses descriptive activity names.